geopic/store-buddy/README.md

 // The option of using sessionStorage instead of localStorage is also available
-// with a second boolean argument in the main function const data3 = storeBuddy('site-data', true).save(
+// with a second boolean argument in the main function const data3 = storeBuddy('site-data', true).init(
-  'I only last as long as a single user session'
+  'I only last as long as a single user session!'
 );
 ```